 BY: T. Franklin Murphy | January 2013 (edited January 2, 2022)

 We live in a serious world, full of deadlines and commitments.
 We can step away from the chaos to catch our breath and enjoy a few smiles without guilt.

 A two-year old boy shopping with his mother experiences a rush of joy.
 He is giggling, playing laughing.
 His young body moves with the exuberance of youth as he jumps and teases.
 The young mother who was initially smiling slowly shifts and gently scolds her happy child, “That’s enough, we need to get things done.”
 The gentle scolding gets firmer as the child’s excitement continues—the once smiling mother has a scowl of frustration.
 And the once happy child begins to softly sob.
 The joy of this precious moment was quickly extinguished by the expediency of the tasks needing to be completed.

 We shouldn’t condemn a frustrated mother—I offer no solutions to these complicated moments.
 No parent is perfect, and even if they were, a perfect parent would poorly prepare a child for the imperfect partner they eventually marry.
-But my focus is on the early experiences of dampen feelings of delight.
-Many internalize a connection between joy and parental scolding.
+But my focus is on the early experiences that dampen delight.
+Many internalize the connection between joy and parental scolding.
 We suppress happiness because we falsely believe it interferes with productivity.